BaptisteLecat/dhomotic-api/meal-plan-service/README.md

 ## Description

 Dhomotic APIs are RESTful APIs.
+The APIs are built using NestJS, a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+The APIs are deployed on Google Cloud Platform using Cloud Run.

 ## Requirements